DiscoverCCRI/NTU-workshop-3/README.md

 ## Programming the Rovers

-The slides used in this workshop can be found [here] TODO: link to power point.
+The slides used in this workshop can be found [here](https://docs.google.com/presentation/d/1xyJYGWgstGPIAMLqOYLduyhFL96OdaPc/edit?usp=sharing&ouid=108201346687987838551&rtpof=true&sd=true).

 All of the sample code can be found in the samples directory.